Suizzle/movement-guides/create-dapp/configure-sui-dapp-for-movement-network.md

 ([Install pnpm](https://pnpm.io/installation) first if needed.)

-When you're asked `Which starter template would you like to use?`, select `react-e2e-counter`.
+When you're prompted `Which starter template would you like to use?`, select `react-e2e-counter`.

 Then give your app a unique name or use the default name, `my-first-sui-dapp`.